rubymonsters/ruby-for-beginners/source/09-writing_methods/03-usage.md

 * On the next line Ruby will look at the bit `add_two(3)` first.
 She recognizes that we are referring to a method defined earlier, and this will tell her we want to call (execute, use) this method.
-* In order to do so she first needs to look at what's inside the parantheses `()`.
+* In order to do so she first needs to look at what's inside the parantheses `()` so she can pass it on.
 She finds the `3` and creates a new object (number) for it.
 * Now Ruby is ready to actually call (execute, use) the method, passing the number `3`.

 So Ruby now deviates from the normal flow, which just goes from top to bottom in our file.
 Instead she now jumps into the method body.

-Doing so she now *assigns* the number `3` to a local variable `number` before she starts executing the method body.
+In this moment she now *assigns* the number `3` to a local variable `number` before she starts executing the method body.

 That's right.
 This is how method *arguments* work: